As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Add a little gravy:

-PEDIGREE CHOICE CUTS IN GRAVY Adult Soft Wet...
+PEDIGREE CHOICE CUTS in Gravy Adult Soft Wet...

 • VARIETY PACK CONTAINS EIGHTEEN (18) 3.5 oz. pouches of PEDIGREE CHOICE CUTS IN GRAVY Wet Dog Food: (6) Filet Mignon Flavor (6) Grilled Chicken Flavor (6) Beef, Noodles & Vegetable Flavor